-You will find here below the list of the members participating to the third Himalayan Sacred Arts for Peace Tour (2017).
+You will find here below the presentation of the members participating to the third Himalayan Sacred Arts for Peace Tour (2017).

 Geshe Lobsang Norbu Geshe-la comes from Thiksey in Ladakh, he entered Sera Jey Monastery in 1986, joined monastic school for a few year to study modern educations.
 After his schooling, he began studying Tibetan traditional Buddhist philosophy for 19 years and earned his Geshe degree in 2013.
 He is an expert in ritual cham dance, performance of puja, chanting, and dialectic debate.
 He is currently serving as the one of administrative of Ngari Khangtsen.